awsdocs/aws-storagegateway-user-guide/doc_source/file-share-issues.md

 1. Make sure the role that created the bucket has permission to write to the S3 bucket\.
 For more information, see [File Share Best Practices](managing-gateway-file.md#fileshare-best-practices)\.

+## Objects That My File Share Stores in My Amazon S3 Bucket Aren't Encrypted with SSE\-KMS<a name="encryption-issues"></a>

+By default, a file gateway uses server\-side encryption managed with Amazon S3 \(SSE\-S3\) when it writes data to an Amazon S3 bucket\.
+If you make SSE\-KMS \(server\-side encryption with AWS KMS–managed keys\) the default encryption for your S3 bucket, objects that a file gateway stores there are encrypted using SSE\-S3\.

+To encrypt using SSE\-KMS with your own AWS KMS key, you must enable SSE\-KMS encryption\.
+To do so, you provide the Amazon Resource Name \(ARN\) of the KMS key when you create your file share\.
+You can also update KMS settings for your file share by using the `UpdateNFSFileShare` or `UpdateSMBFileShare` API operation\.
+This update applies to objects stored in the Amazon S3 buckets after the update\.
+For more information, see [Encrypting Your Data Using AWS Key Management System](encryption.md)\.

-## Object Versioning May Impact What You See in Your File System<a name="swg-object-versioning"></a>
+## Object Versioning Might Affect What You See in Your File System<a name="swg-object-versioning"></a>

-If your Amazon S3 bucket has objects written to it by another client, your view of the S3 bucket might not be up\-to\-date as a result of S3 bucket object versioning\.You should always refresh your cache before examining files of interest\.
+If your Amazon S3 bucket has objects written to it by another client, your view of the S3 bucket might not be up\-to\-date as a result of S3 bucket object versioning\.
+You should always refresh your cache before examining files of interest\.

 *Object versioning *is an optional S3 bucket feature that helps protect data by storing multiple copies of the same\-named object\.
 Each copy has a separate ID value, for example `file1.jpg`: `ID="xxx"` and `file1.jpg`: `ID="yyy"`\.
 The number of identically named objects and their lifetimes is controlled by S3 lifecycle policies\.
 For more details on these S3 concepts, see [Using Versioning](url-s3-dev;Versioning.html) and [Object Lifecycle Management](url-s3-dev;object-lifecycle-mgmt.html) in the *Amazon S3 Developer Guide\. *